insanity35/Smart-Gates-Parking-and-Safety-Buffers/README.md

 ---

-## 🛑 The Problem: "Gate Lag"
+## 🛑 The Problem: "Gate Lag" & Sterile Truck Stops/Yards
 For long-haul truckers across American Truck Simulator, immersion is everything.
 Nothing shatters the flow of a meticulous delivery faster than "gate lag"—that frustrating hitch at the yard threshold where you wait for a sluggish barrier to crawl open while your multi-ton rig idles out.
+Couple that with sterile, ghost-town truck stops, parking lots and getting flagged down at 60% of weigh stations.
+With that long-haul pacing takes a heavy hit.

 ## ✅ The Solution: Smart Gates & Safety Buffers
 Smart Gates, Dynamic Parking and Safety Buffers (SGSB) is an environmental and traffic modification for American Truck Simulator designed to enhance the realism of rest stops, loading zones, and world gate interactions.

 ## 🚦Smart Gate & Infrastructure Overhaul
    * Extended Trigger Ranges: Increased activation distances (125m for panoramas, custom industrial ranges) so gates open smoothly as you roll up, protecting your momentum.
-   * Collider Fixes: Repointed broken base-game geometry files to proper colliders so multi-axle setups and heavy loads pass through without clipping.
+   * Collider Fixes: Re-pointed broken base-game geometry files to proper colliders so multi-axle setups and heavy loads pass through without clipping.
    * Streamlined Logic: Purged legacy references, entirely focusing on automated gate routines, security checkpoints, and border crossings across all map DLCs.

 ## 🚛 Advanced Dynamic Parking System
 Immerse yourself in a living roadside ecosystem.
-Version 4.2 introduces a massive expansion across 39 granular industrial, commercial, and rural sectors:
+Parking lot, Rest stops and yards/drop off parked vehicle code has been completely rewritten.
+Everything will feel more realistic.
+As in empty truck stops with two trucks at night or parking lots with one car in it are gone.
+4.2 introduces a massive expansion across 39 granular industrial, commercial, and rural sectors:
  *  Context-Aware Spawning: Lots reflect their local environment—populating grain co-ops with farm pickups and classic sedans, marine ramps with trailer-towing haulers, and oilfields with heavy-duty service rigs.
  *   Hybrid Temporal Scheduling: Banishes the "mass-extinction" pop-in effect.
 Personal vehicles utilize controlled dawn and dusk bleed-over, while commercial and industrial fleets use strict deterministic shift separation.
  *   Operational Graveyard Shifts: Municipal fleets—including street sweepers and garbage trucks—truly own the overnight hours before clearing out for daytime traffic.